We’ve happened upon a conundrum here at Kidsguide headquarters!

 We’ve realized that with all the shows we’ve pitched to you families, we’ve never shared how you can make attending them easier and more enjoyable.
 Without further adieu, we present to you our guide for hitting the theater…

-If the show you’d like to attend happens to have a book associated with it, read it!
+If the show you’d like to attend happens to have a book or movie associated with it, read/watch it!
 Mark your favorite spots and see if they’re reenacted on stage.
 You can even hold a little family competition and see whose spots are played out live the most.
 Your little ones will have to pay attention if they want to catch all of them!

 3. Workshops, Workshops, Workshops

 Segerstrom Center for the Arts and other favorite venues often offer pre-show activities to add to the fun.
 You might be able to meet the cast, see the lovely costumes up close, play games or even make crafts!
 Best part?
 These activities are often included in the ticket price!
 Check out our theater arts directory for more info!

 Often times kids are afraid of things they don’t know (kind of like grandma’s prune juice) but we’ve got the solution!